CharisseHao/LoL-role-impact/README.md

 **Results:**
 - P-value: 0.0
-- Conclusion: since the p-value is less than the significance level of 0.05, we reject the null hypothesis.
+- Conclusion: Since the p-value is less than the significance level of 0.05, we reject the null hypothesis.
 Bottom and middle do not have the same average z-score for damage to champions.

 <p style="text-align:center"><iframe src="assets/hypo-test-dtc-diff.html" width=800 height=425 align='center' frameBorder=0></iframe></p>